esjeon/js-console/README.md

 `container`: An element in which you want to create a console.
 `eval`: a `function(exp)` that returns the evaluation result.

-JSConsole has only one method: `function run(expr)`.
+JSConsole provides only one method: `run(expr)`.
 This evaluates the given string by passing it to `eval`.

+If you set `onkeypress` to a `function(event, elem)`, then the function will be called whenever the input box(`elem`) fires a keypress event.
+This allows more customization.

 See index.html for an example.